hans/obsidian-citation-plugin/README.md

 ## Usage

-The plugin offers two simple features at the moment:
+The plugin offers three simple features at the moment:

 1. **Open literature note** (<kbd>Ctrl</kbd>+<kbd>Shift</kbd>+<kbd>O</kbd>): automatically create or open a literature note for a particular reference.
 The title, folder, and initial content of the note can be configured in the plugin settings.
 2. **Insert literature note reference** (<kbd>Ctrl</kbd>+<kbd>Shift</kbd>+<kbd>E</kbd>): insert a link to the literature note corresponding to a particular reference.
+3. **Insert Markdown citation** (no hotkey by default): insert a [Pandoc-style citation][3] for a particular reference.
+(The exact format of the citation can be configured in the plugin settings.)

 ## License